 For retirement, if you currently expect an annual spending of 0 and are targeting a withdrawal rate of 0 of your net worth each year for your spending, the estimated initial amount you'll need is 0.
-This needed amount is calculated by taking your retirement spending and dividing by your retirement withdrawal rate.
+This needed amount is calculated by taking your retirement spending and dividing by your withdrawal rate.
 Within the FIRE community, this amount is often called the FIRE number, FIRE amount, or FIRE target.

 However, since you have specified a positive value for inflation, which increases how much things cost with time, your expenses and expected retirement spending will increase with time too.
 As a result, the net worth you'll need in order to retire will also increase with time.
 Essentially, it has become a moving target.

 That being said, if you want simpler calculations and want to stick with the simplified way of thinking about how much money you'll need (with it being a singular non-changing number) or are certain you can control your retirement spending to be the same every year, simply enter 0% for the inflation field.
 If you want inflation to affect only your expenses and not your expected retirement spending, enter 0% for inflation, but enter the inflation rate into the growth field for the rows that correspond to your expenses.